ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 However, the Registrations on a separate Transparency Service is generally disjoint, though it is possible to take a Transparent Statement (i.e. a Signed Statement with a Receipt in its unprotected header, from the first Transparency Service) and register it on another Transparency Service, where the second Receipt will be over the first Receipt in the unprotected header.

 Reputable Issuers are thus incentivized to carefully review their Statements before signing them to produce Signed Statements.
-Similarly, reputable Transparency Services are incentivized to secure their Append-only Log, as any inconsistency can easily be pinpointed by any Auditor with read access to the Transparency Service.
+Similarly, reputable Transparency Services are incentivized to secure their Verifiable Data Structure, as any inconsistency can easily be pinpointed by any Auditor with read access to the Transparency Service.

 The building blocks defined in SCITT are intended to support applications in any supply chain that produces or relies upon digital Artifacts, from the build and supply of software and IoT devices to advanced manufacturing and food supply.